 BIG change for completing the FAFSA

-Beginning May 10, 2015, this coming Sunday, the FSA ID will replace the PIN.
+As of May 10, 2015, the FSA ID will replace the PIN.
 The FSA ID will is a modernized login process that improve security and the customer experience for the student- and borrower-based websites, including FAFSA on the Web, NSLDS Student Access, StudentLoans.gov, StudentAid.gov, and the TEACH Grant website.
 The new FSA ID, which will be comprised of a user-selected username and password, will replace the Federal Student Aid PIN as the process by which students, parents, and borrowers authenticate their identity to access their federal student aid information.

 Federal School Code